Recreating the Country

 An alternative design is to include clumps of indigenous shrubs and understorey trees.
 This will diversify the sources of food and improve habitat for wildlife.
 To lower soil nutrient levels, the shrub-clumps and the clumps of understorey trees are spaced at 1.5 times their mature height.

-Therefore, a clump of twenty, 5 m tall shrubs, will lower soil nutrients 7.5 m beyond the outer edge of the clump.
-A clump of 10 understorey trees with a mature height of 12 m tall, will lower soil nutrients up to 18 m beyond the outside edge of the clump.
-Within these clumps, the plants are spaced at 2 – 3 m.
+Therefore, a clump of twenty, 5m tall shrubs, will lower soil nutrients 7.5m beyond the outer edge of the clump.
+A clump of 10 understorey trees with a mature height of 12m will lower soil nutrients up to 18m beyond the outer edge of the clump.
+Within these clumps, the plants are spaced at 2 – 3m.

-In this way, a mixed shrubby woodland with grasslands in the open areas could be restored over 1ha of over multiples of 1ha.
+In this way, a mixed shrubby woodland with grasslands in the open areas can be restored over 1ha and over multiples of 1ha.

 PictureCompost teas can be sprayed or watered-in with simple and safe gardening equipment